This guide covers...

 What is an Annual Return and do I need to do it?

-As you know, when you grant options you must notify HMRC within 92 days to confirm the date they were granted.
-The annual return is then done to report whether those granted options were exercised, cancelled/lapsed or replaced during the tax year - we call these reportable activities.
+When you granted options, you had to notify HMRC within 92 days of grant to confirm the grant was made.
+HMRC wants to know if there has been any changes to those grants since then, so they ask companies to fill out the Annual Return to provide this information.
+The annual return reports whether granted options were exercised, cancelled/lapsed or replaced during the tax year - we call these reportable activities.
 As such, the annual return must be done in addition to any notification of a grant of EMI options.

 Do I need to submit an Annual Return for my Unapproved Scheme?